anderpups/cmes_v2_scripts/README.md

 Run the following commands to configure firewall

-1. `sudo ufw allow in on wlo1` Allows access to hotspot clients
+1. `sudo ufw allow in on wlo1` Allows access from hotspot clients.
+If you are configuring for the Pi you will need to replace `wlo1` with `wlan0`
 2. `sudo ufw allow ssh` Allows ssh
 3. `sudo ufw allow proto tcp from 192.168.4.1/24 to 192.168.4.1 port 80` Allows hotspot clients access CMES site
 4. `sudo ufw deny proto any from 192.168.4.1/24 to 0.0.0.0/0` Deny all other access for hotspot clients